citp/privacy-policy-historical/i/in/ind/industryarc.com.md

-> *The following text is extracted and transformed from the industryarc.com privacy policy that was archived on 2015-09-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150926042527id_/http%3A//industryarc.com/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the industryarc.com privacy policy that was archived on 2016-05-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160517104625id_/http%3A//industryarc.com/privacy-policy.php) for the most accurate reproduction.*

-#
+# IndustryARC - Privacy Policy

 ### IndustryARC Policy: